Dry mix mortar additives are essential for improving water retention, workability, and adhesion in modern construction materials.

 Optimizing cellulose ether grade is the most effective solution.

-What is the most important additive in dry mix mortar?
-Cellulose ether (HPMC or HEMC) is the single most critical functional additive.
-It controls water retention, workability, open time, and sag resistance — the four parameters that determine whether a dry mix mortar meets its performance classification under EN 12004, EN 998, or equivalent standards.
+Cellulose ether (HPMC or HEMC) is the single most critical functional additive in dry mix mortar systems.
+Specifically, it actively controls water retention, workability, open time, and sag resistance — and consequently, these four parameters together determine whether a dry mix mortar meets its performance classification under EN 12004, EN 998, or equivalent standards.

 Explore our full cellulose stabilizer system: